royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 extortionate process of applying for visas.
 I would strongly recommend providing financial support for visa costs and subsidising travel from low-middle income countries irrespective of career status." />
-<pullQuote title="The Flashtalks session actually worked really well, despite my initial
-skepticism.
-Perhaps there could be more than one to bring even more junior scholars into the conference." />
-<pullQuote title="Sessions with overlapping topics seem to often be scheduled against
-each other.
-I know scheduling must be difficult, and some conflicts are inevitable, but it seems like there must be a better way!" />
 <pullQuote title="It is better to cancel events than 'plough ahead' in dangerous conditions.
 HSS must ensure the safety of all attendees.
 Perhaps events in late afternoon should have been held remotely.
 HSS must now clarify its policy